Dynkin diagram: Other maps of diagrams

-Finally, duality of diagrams corresponds to reversing the direction of arrows, if any: B_{n} and C_{n} are dual, while F_{4}, and G_{2} are self-dual, as are the simply-laced ADE diagrams.
+Finally, duality of diagrams corresponds to reversing the direction of arrows, if any: B_{n} and C_{n} are dual to each other, while F_{4} and G_{2} are self-dual, as are the simply-laced ADE diagrams.

 Simply laced

 The simply laced Dynkin diagrams classify diverse mathematical objects; this is called the ADE classification.

 A Dynkin diagram with no multiple edges is called simply laced, as are the corresponding Lie algebra and Lie group.
 These are the $A_n, D_n, E_n$ diagrams, and phenomena that such diagrams classify are referred to as an ADE classification.
 In this case the Dynkin diagrams exactly coincide with Coxeter diagrams, as there are no multiple edges.

 Satake diagrams

 Dynkin diagrams classify complex semisimple Lie algebras.
 Real semisimple Lie algebras can be classified as real forms of complex semisimple Lie algebras, and these are classified by Satake diagrams, which are obtained from the Dynkin diagram by labeling some vertices black (filled), and connecting some other vertices in pairs by arrows, according to certain rules.